paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-040-reclamation-states-emergency-drought-relief.md

 <a id="section-2242"></a>
 ## § 2242.
 Authorization of appropriations

-Except as otherwise provided in [section 2243 of this title](./chapter-040-reclamation-states-emergency-drought-relief.md#section-2243) (relating to temperature control devices at Shasta Dam, California), there is authorized to be appropriated not more than $120,000,000 in total for the period of fiscal years 2006 through 2022.11 See Extension of Authorization of Appropriations note below.
+Except as otherwise provided in [section 2243 of this title](./chapter-040-reclamation-states-emergency-drought-relief.md#section-2243) (relating to temperature control devices at Shasta Dam, California), there is authorized to be appropriated not more than $120,000,000 11 See Extension of Authorization of Appropriations note below. in total for the period of fiscal years 2006 through 2028.

 ### Statutory Notes

 #### Amendments
+2024—Pub.
+L. 118–170 substituted “2028” for “2022”.

 2022—Pub.
 L. 117–103 substituted “2022” for “2021”.

 2020—Pub.
 L. 116–260 substituted “2021” for “2020”.